seed-labs/seed-labs/category-network/Sniffing_Spoofing/README.md

 ## Container Setup

 - A new section on the container setup is added.
-Most of the content are placed in common files, which will be shared by several labs.
+Most of the content are placed in common files, which are shared by several labs.

-- The lab uses the standard OneLAN setup.
-No customization is needed.
-Even though the setup creates 3 containers, we only need to use one of them.
+- The lab uses the standard OneLAN setup, which has 3 containers.
+A customization is made in the Compose file so only one container is used.